cfpbiggs/multi_cal/README.md

 The event title will need to be put into the CALENDAR_TREE dictionary as well as though it were a keyword.
 The event title should work be the key and that key should be associated with whichever user-facing calendar group is most relevant.

 ## Calendar Interface:
-The calendar that Group Events are placed on should be separate from the keyword/occupancy calendars so that the calendar may be shared with students directly.
-This public-facing calendar allows students to join existing slots in order to more efficiently meet minimums.
+The calendar that Group Events are placed on should be separate from the keyword/occupancy calendars so that the calendar may be shared with users directly.
+This public-facing calendar allows users to join existing slots in order to more efficiently meet minimums.

 Users can use a link on the event to sign up for that same time-slot until the event is full.
 If the sign-up window has elapsed, then the event will either be cancelled (if it did not meet the minimum enrollment) or it will remain confirmed but the join link will be removed.